kriskowal/gtor/README.md

 -   TODO ellaborate

-### Signals, Variables, and Streams
+### Signals, Behaviors, and Streams

-Variables and signals can be channeled into a writable stream.
+Behaviors and signals can be channeled into a writable stream.
 Particularly if you do not want to miss any values produced by a signal, you can send the signal output directly into a buffer’s input.